May 8

 2. Overfunded start-ups don’t always last.
 Build a resilient, sustainable business model that weathers the storms.

 3. Just because a start-up was funded doesn’t mean it’s a unicorn.
-The product and the positioning still needs to work and matters most.
+The product and the positioning still need to work and matter most.

 Bottom line?